yinyangsammy/hip-trip-hooray/README.md

 :x: *not yet implemented*

 - :white_check_mark: *an interface layout that can be immediately understood, irrespective of age and nationality, without the need for complicated instructions or a key*.
+- :white_check_mark: *an easy navigation system whereby I can see exactly where I want to get at the click of a nav link*.
+- :white_check_mark: *a homepage where I easily search for travel itineraries for different locations*.
+- :white_check_mark: *a page which clearly lists the itineraries for the location I have searched, and if none are available for that location, the option to write my own*.
 - :white_check_mark: *to register for an account and log in securely*.
 - :white_check_mark: *to create a trip, filling in details about my destination, the sights I saw, the food I ate, the experiences I had, the vibes I felt and the seasons I travelled in*.
 - :white_check_mark: *to upload photos to accompany each stop on my trip*.